Coping With Flaky Friends

 How many times have you received this text or one of its variations from flaky friends canceling plans once again?

-We all have flaky friends (or have sometimes been that friend) that cancels plans more often than following through with them.
-If you’re of the lucky few who haven’t experienced this in your life, maybe you know someone who has.
-When this happens, quite a few thoughts tend to go through our heads, leading us to feeling angry, disappointed, and hurt.
+We all have flaky friends (or have sometimes been that friend) who cancel plans more often than following through with them.
+If you’re one of the lucky few who haven’t experienced this in your life, maybe you know someone who has.
+When this happens, quite a few thoughts tend to go through our heads, leading us to feelings of anger, disappointment, and hurt.
+Why are people flaky?
 How could they do this again?
 She doesn’t value our friendship as much as I do.
 I can’t stand that he does this repeatedly.
 Their canceling means something is wrong with me.
 It’d be easy for me to write about kicking that friend to the curb, but what happens if you really care about this friend and actually have a great time when you finally do get together?

-An article in The NY Times entitled The Golden Age of Bailing discusses the ease with which people can cancel plans and outlines questions that could be asked before bailing on plans.
-While reading this article, I started to reflect on the friends who flake out on plans and began to wonder why the article hadn’t also included guidelines for how to deal with flaky friends.
+An article in The NY Times titled The Golden Age of Bailing explores how easily people can now cancel plans and outlines questions to consider before doing so.
+Reading this piece prompted me to reflect on my experiences with friends who flake out on plans.
+It led me to wonder why the article didn’t also provide guidelines on how to deal with flaky friends.

-The need for true companionship has never been more important, especially during our pandemic crisis.
-It’s difficult to deal with flaky friends because, at the end of the day, they are free to do things as they please.
+The need for true companionship has never been more important, especially in times of widespread uncertainty.
+It’s difficult to deal with flaky people, especially when they’re friends, because, at the end of the day, they are free to do things as they please.
 While you may feel the best course of action is to cut them from your life, you don’t want to choose this nuclear option if your flaky friends, at their core, are good people and you share a mutual love for each other.

 When you think about what you want from this friend – namely, for them to keep plans – think about how you can increase the likelihood of this happening.
 If this friend doesn’t know how they are affecting you, it is up to you to let them know.
 After you have this conversation with them, they have the option of changing or not.
 If they continue to bail on you after you have this talk with them, then it’s your choice whether you want to accept this behavior in a friendship.